rust-lang/reference/src/items/enumerations.md

 called an enum variant.

 r[items.enum.fieldless]
-An enum where no constructors contain fields are called a *<span id="field-less-enum">field-less enum</span>*.
+An enum where no constructors contain fields is called a *<span id="field-less-enum">field-less enum</span>*.
 For example, this is a fieldless enum:

 ```rust